sderev/lmtoolbox/README.md

 ### Proofread

-The [`proofread`](https://github.com/sderev/llm-toolbox/tree/main/tools/proofread) script takes a sentence as input and provides a corrected version of it, if needed, along with an explanation of the corrections.
+The [`proofread`](https://github.com/sderev/llm-toolbox/tree/main/tools/proofread) tool takes a sentence as input and provides a corrected version of it, if needed, along with an explanation of the corrections.

 ![proofread_english](https://github.com/sderev/llm-toolbox/assets/24412384/e84ce7cd-68e9-4d6d-8c56-55b93c7e4fee)